mentimjojo/Custom_FrameWork/README.md

 ### Knowledge
 This framework is NOT an CMS.
 Its build to be the basic's of a website.
-If you're gonna use this framework you gonna need basic PHP, HTML, en other web programming languages knowledge.
+If you're gonna use this framework you gonna need basic PHP, HTML and knowledge of other web programming languages.

 # Documentation
 There is a large documentation availble on Google drive.